work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.1.1 =
+ * Bug Fix: Fixed bug that prevented Away Mode from activating on some sites.

+= 6.1.0 =
+ * Enhancement: Added logging for failed two-factor, OAuth, and REST API authentications.
+ * Enhancement: Added logging details about the source of login failures and the type of authentication that failed.
+ * Enhancement: Due to improvements in tracking authentication failures, brute force attempts using alternate authentication methods are more reliably found and blocked.
+ * Enhancement: The server's IP is treated as whitelisted and will not be considered for lockouts or bans.
+ * Enhancement: Reduced memory usage when creating a backup.
+ * Enhancement: Changed log entry description of "IP Flagged as bad by iThemes IPCheck" to "IP Flagged by Network Brute Force Protection".
+This should help clarify the meaning of the log entry.
+ * Enhancement: Improved efficiency of the Network Brute Force Protection feature.
+ * Bug Fix: Fixed bug that prevented Network Brute Force Protection from working properly on some sites.

 = 6.0.0 =
  * Bug Fix: Removed "comodo" from the list of user agents blocked by the HackRepair.com blacklist.
 This ensures that Comodo's AutoSSL feature of cPanel/WHM is able to function.